davidateeyore/ArduPSU/README.md

 Update 3:
 Have now made a version of the PCB to accomodate 8x2 OLEDs (Parallel I/face from VISHAY via Farnell/Element14) much brighter green display on black background.
 Now working on new front panel in OpenSCAD for a newer box with similar circuitry.

+Update 4:
+Have decided to put the OLED display PCB in a newer box; more room to clear terminals..Now redoing original unit with LCD and fixing up -ve supply to pull LM317K down to zero volts output..